Trams in Germany: Type Stuttgart

 The GT4, developed by Maschinenfabrik Esslingen in 1959 for the Stuttgart tramways' steep lines connects the two bogies with a girder.
 The car bodies support themselves by resting on their bogie and on the girder.
 It therefore is not possible to separate the vehicle's individual cars.
 380 cars were built in total, of which 350 were delivered to Stuttgart.
 Further cars were in use in Freiburg im Breisgau, Reutlingen, Neunkirchen as well as Ulm and Augsburg (which bought them used from Stuttgart), after German reunification used GT4 vehicles were also used in Nordhausen, Halberstadt and Halle.

 Type Bremen

 The Hansa Waggonbau GT4 cars, designed and built for Bremer Straßenbahn AG, rest on the individual carbody's bogie only.
 The joint is not supported, and sections can be added and removed in the workshop.
 Hansawaggon delivered articulated power cars and trailers to the tramways of Bremen and Bremerhaven, the Munich-based manufacturer Rathgeber bought these cars under licence for the Munich tramways.

 Tatra KT4

-The Czechoslovakian company CKD Tatra developed the KT4D tram car based on the same joint and bogie concept and delivered it in large numbers to the GDR from 1976.
+The Czechoslovak company ČKD Tatra developed the KT4D tram car based on the same joint and bogie concept as the Type Bremen and delivered it in large numbers to the GDR from 1975.
 These cars, used in East Berlin and a number of other cities, were only manufactured as power cars, however they can run as multiple units.

-This concept found another use in three- and four-part low floor trams built since 1989, however a special track layout is necessary for these trams, as they have the tendency to swerve in curves.

-MAN and Adtranz delivered these vehicles to Bremen, Berlin and Munich; Duewag built a series of 40 for Frankfurt am Main (Type R).